YOU ARE EXPLORING

 Each student selects an advisor and an advisory committee to guide and supervise the student.
 The committee typically consists of at least three faculty members in the Department of Medical and Molecular Genetics.

 In addition to completing the electronic application, supplemental information (GRE/TOEFL scores, transcript(s) and letters of recommendation (if the referee prefers not to complete an online recommendation) should be mailed separately to: Education Program Manager, Department of Medical and Molecular Genetics, Indiana University School of Medicine, 975 W. Walnut Street, IB-130, Indianapolis, IN 46202-5251.

-If unable to apply on-line, applicants can email Joan Charlesworth.
+If unable to apply online, applicants can email the Education Program Manager.

 Particularly strong applicants have explored the profession of Medical and Molecular Genetics through extracurricular experiences—such as working part-time in a research lab or taking research oriented courses.
 Decisions for admission are based on review of application materials and the outcome of interviews, extended to a portion of candidates.
 Offers for acceptance are given during the spring.

 PhD Students Scaling Back to MS Degree